EXPLAINER: Why Is the Military Taking Control in Myanmar?

 “There’s internal military politics around that, which is very opaque,” said Kim Jolliffe, a researcher on Myanmar civilian and military relations.
 “This might be reflecting those dynamics and might be somewhat of a coup internally and his way of maintaining power within the military.”

-The military has assigned Vice President Myint Swe, a former military officer, as head of the government for one year.
+The military has assigned Vice President Myint Swe, a former military officer best known by the international community for cracking down on the 2007 monk-led popular protests known overseas as the Saffron Revolution, as head of the government for one year.

+Immediately after he was named president, Myint Swe handed power to the country’s top military commander, Senior Gen. Min Aung Hlaing.

 THE ELECTIONS